nxp-auto-goldvip/gvip/can-gw/README.rst

    When the canperf script detects that the injected packets will also be sent to the AUX0 interface, a network service listener, namely "avtp_listener", will start to capture AVTP packets and log them to a file.
 In this case, the canperf script will also report how much data was captured by the ethernet service listener.
+ - CAN to ETH routing through M7 core.
+   The CAN packets are sent from Linux and received on the M7 CAN driver from where they are passed to the Autosar COM stack which forwards it to the PFE2.
+The format used for the ethernet packets is UDP.

 Prerequisites
 -------------